-- 4.5 Right on Foxworth Lane at intersection with Grove St. - Left at fork in paved rd and continue to power line.
-Right at power line and follow maintenance road. - 4.7 Cross Foxworth Lane and reenter power line area to

-Preserve to 3 consecutive bridges over Jones River.
+- 8.2 Right on Foxworth Lane at intersection with Grove St. Left at fork in paved rd and continue to power line.
+Right at power line and follow maintenance road. - 8.4 Cross Foxworth Lane and reenter power line area to trail on left.
+Follow trail into the HathawayPreserve to 3 consecutive bridges over Jones River.

 After crossing 3rd bridge, follow blue-blazed trail to yellow-blazed trail on left.
-Take yellow trail up hill and follow to intersection with access road (0.1 mile right (west) on road leads to kiosk and parking under powerlines).

-5.2 Turn left on Hathaway Preserve access road toward Rte 106.
-Parking is available where wooded access road opens up with bog on left (P=6-8).
+Take yellow trail up hill and follow to intersection with access road (0.1 mile right (west) on road leads to kiosk and parking under powerlines). - 8.9 Turn left on Hathaway Preserve access road toward Rte.
+106. Parking is available where wooded access road opens up with bog on left (P=6-8).